JordanMartinez/purescript-jordans-reference/21-Hello-World/01-Prelude-ish/08-Control-Flow-Typeclasses/14-One-Monadic-Type-Per-Monadic-Context.md

 -- type class instances for Monad hierarchy

-instance functor :: Functor Box1 where
+instance Functor Box1 where
   map :: forall a b. (a -> b) -> Box1 a -> Box1  b
   map f (Box1 a) = Box1 (f a)

-instance apply :: Apply Box1 where
+instance Apply Box1 where
   apply :: forall a b.
 Box1 (a -> b) -> Box1 a -> Box1  b
   apply (Box1 f) (Box1 a) = Box1 (f a)

-instance bind :: Bind Box1 where
+instance Bind Box1 where
   bind :: forall a b.
 Box1 a -> (a -> Box1 b) -> Box1 b
   bind (Box1 a) f = f a

-instance applicative :: Applicative Box1 where
-  pure :: forall a. a -> Box1 a
+instance Applicative Box1 where pure :: forall a. a -> Box1 a
   pure a =  Box1 a

-instance monad :: Monad Box1
+instance Monad Box1

 -- Needed to print the result to the console in the REPL session

-instance bs :: (Show a) => Show (Box1 a) where show (Box1 a) = show a
+instance (Show a) => Show (Box1 a) where show (Box1 a) = show a
 ```